San Dieguito Union High School District: Leadership and staff

+On May 10, 2023, the district announced in a press release that Anne Staffieri would serve as superintendent pending board approval of her contract beginning July 2023.
+Staffieri was superintendent of Escondido Union High School District from 2019 to 2023.
+Staffieri succeeds Tina Douglas, associate superintendent of business services, who had served as interim superintendent since April 2022.

 Cheryl James-Ward, professor at San Diego State University and former CEO of E3 Civic High School, was hired in November 2021.
 James-Ward was placed on administrative leave in April 2022 after controversial comments she made about Asian Americans during a board workshop.
-Board trustees Muir, Allman, and Bronstein voted in the affirmative, while Young voted against it.
+Board trustees Muir, Allman, and Bronstein voted in favor, while Young voted against it.
 The board subsequently voted unanimously to terminate her contract on June 26, 2022, effective August 15, 2022, without cause.

 The board appointed Lucile Lynch as interim superintendent in May 2021.
 She served in the role until the board hired James-Ward in November 2021.
 Lynch was preceded by Robert Haley, who served in the role beginning on November 1, 2018.
 He resigned in April 2021.

 School sites and properties

 High schools

 There are five high schools in the district, including four comprehensive schools and one alternative school.
-Although officially named academies, there is no official academic or educational difference between San Dieguito and Canyon Crest Academies and Torrey Pines and La Costa Canyon.
-SDUHSD uses a school choice method, that allows any student within the elementary and middle school boundaries to attend any of the four comprehensive high schools.
+Although officially named academies, there is no official academic or educational difference between San Dieguito and Canyon Crest Academies and Torrey Pines and La Costa Canyon High Schools.
+SDUHSD uses school choice, which allows any student within the elementary and middle school boundaries to attend any of the four comprehensive high schools.